briannap6399/sep11-freedom-project/tool/learning-log.md

 	pos(75,50)
 ])
 ```
 The little indicators or simple enough, but just in case I forget `kaboom();` is what gets the code in it's necessary context and `loadSprite();`, as the name says, loads up whatever sprite you choose for your game.
 I think what I find the most interesting so far is the fact that `add([])` in Kaboom seemingly functions a little similarly to Functions, whereas they both usually take code inside of themselves and act upon it when fully declared.
 Neat.
+However, I must stress that
 <!--
 * Links you used today (websites, videos, etc)
 * Things you tried, progress you made, etc